jordanalexandermeyer/product/spec/pages/bond_discovery_page/features/bond_list.md

-# Auction list
+# Bond list

 ## Purpose

-The purpose of the auction list is to allow a user to discover auctions.
+The purpose of the bond list is to allow a user to discover bonds.

 ## Implementation